Documentation Index

 Creator Powers

-Creators can only:
+Creators can only:- Update the

-- Transfer creator role to another address
+tokenURI(metadata) - Transfer creator role to another address

 - Mint new tokens